-NEW YORK -- As the nation debates what to do with Old South monuments, one artist has a solution.
+NEW YORK (AP) - As the nation debates what to do with civic statues that glorify slavery and white supremacy, one artist has a solution.
 Kehinde Wiley wants more art.

 Wiley, who was tapped to paint Barack Obama for the National Portrait Gallery, thinks monuments to Confederate figures need to be placed in their social context, not torn down.